AlpinistPanda/catalog_app/README.md

 ## About

 This is an application built for a project requirement in Udacity Fullstack Nanodegree program.
-It provides a list of items within a variety of categories as well as provide a user registration and authentication system.
+It connects to a database and retrieves a list of items within some categories (sports).
+It features a user login and authentication system.
-Registered users will have the ability to post, edit and delete their own items.

-This project has one main Python module project.py which runs the Flask application.
-A SQL database is created using the database_setup.py module and you can choose to populate the database with test data using databasesetup.py.
-The Flask application uses stored HTML templates in the tempaltes folder to build the front-end of the application.
-CSS is stored in the static folder.
+If a user logins, he can edit items and add new items.

+## Files

+project.py --> main file runs flask
+database_setup.py --> sets up the database
+lotsofmenus.py --> populates the database with test data templates --> folder that has html templates

 ## Instructions